 CBD Oil Tinctures

-Things to Know When Purchasing CBD in Michigan
+Things to Know When Purchasing CBD Oil in Michigan

 Regulations around the sale and marketing of CBD products have yet to be established in Michigan.
-This means residents need to do their research when purchasing CBD in the state.
+This means residents need to do their research when purchasing CBD oil Michigan.
 What should Michigan residents look for in a CBD company?
 These are the top three factors:

 - Where does their hemp come from?
 The quality of hemp used plays a huge part in the quality of the CBD products a company sells.
 Check to see where companies are sourcing their hemp.
 Do they get it from well-regulated farms in the US, or do they neglect to even share where their hemp comes from?
 If a company isn’t upfront with where it gets it’s hemp, you can’t trust that it is using high-quality hemp to extract the CBD.